Chapter 2:

 * * *

-The gravel crunched under her boots.
-Laufa pinched her arm for what felt like the hundredth time and slumped her shoulders in defeat.
+The gravel crunched under Laufa’s boots.
+She pinched her arm for what felt like the millionth time and slumped her shoulders in defeat.
 Nothing.
-She flinched as the cold rod of a guard’s polearm grazed her skin, a sharp reminder to stay in line.
-The face of the captain who’d kidnapped her flashed in her mind.
-She had kept her mouth shut, a single misspoken word and the armed men might just turn on her.
+She flinched as a guard’s polearm grazed her skin, a reminder to stay in line.

-One boy took a breath of the thin, mountain air, nudging his friend.
+One boy took a breath of the thin air and nudged his friend.
 “Can you feel it?
 This is our chance to crush those Forsgailte bastards!”

 “It's a chance to not die to some spear, you mean,” another boy sneered.
 “Soldiers like us’ll get torn up.
 That’s all we’ll get.”

-Laufa jumped as the crowd’s chatter was cut short by the blast of a horn.
+Laufa jumped as the crowd’s chatter was interrupted by a horn.
 From a stepped altar in the center of the courtyard, a man’s voice boomed.

 “I am the Grand Master of Arms, Ochist Vellen.
 You stand here today because the Royal College has presented you with our Compact’s most prestigious opportunity.
 The opportunity to advance.
 Today, we will discover whether you are fit to be a shield, or worthy of being the Compact’s sword.”

-He stood before them, a dark wool cape draped over his shoulders, with a noticeable widow’s peak.
-He felt important, but not in the same way that captain had.
+He stood before them, a dark wool cape over his shoulders, with a noticeable widow’s peak.
 “Step forward, grasp the stena, and place your hand upon the stone!”

-The recruits tensed as men stepped from the altar, lining them up.
-A guard jabbed a slow girl in the ribs with the butt of his polearm, while another boy stumbled.
-The guard didn’t even flinch.
-A hand grabbed Laufa’s shoulder and shoved her forward.
-She shuffled behind the boy she’d been enlisted alongside, Fiann.
+The recruits tensed up as the guards stepped forward to sort them.
+One jabbed a slow girl in the ribs with the butt of his spear while another boy stumbled, but the men didn’t even flinch.
+A hand shoved Laufa forward.
+She shuffled into line behind the boy she’d been enlisted alongside, Fiann.
+At least, I think that was his name.

 He snuck a glance back, his eyes widening.
 “Laufa, are you okay!?”